One Month in Italy – Our Itinerary

 While you find graffiti everywhere in Italy, you don’t typically find monuments defaced.
 Not in Naples.

-Naples was dirty, crowded, confusing to navigate and not terribly safe.
+Naples was dirty, crowded, confusing to navigate and did not feel safe.
 We definitely walked past a SWAT raid of some sort and are pretty sure we walked past a drug deal on one of the side roads (we were about a block off the main street trying to avoid the congestion).
 The food was not any different from anywhere else in Italy.
-I’m sure plenty of people have had wonderful experiences in Naples, but not us.

 On the flip side, our hotel in Naples, Hotel Piazza Bellini, was one of the best we stayed at the entire month in Italy.
 If you feel that you must go to Naples, we strongly suggest this hotel.